 Ed Buhr is a producer, director and writer living in Los Angeles.

-Ed has directed a number of short films and webseries.
+Ed has directed a number of short films, corporate documentary and webseries.
 His webseries Nikki! is featured at Funny or Die (http://www.funnyordie.com/nikki.
 His short film The Japanese Sandman based on a passage from the novel The Yage Letters by William S. Burroughs, was a part of the 50th anniversary homage to Naked Lunch in Paris and New York and as a part of the William S. Burroughs Retrospektive at Deichtorhellen Hamburg and the Museum of Contemporary Art in Karlsruhe, Germany.

 As a writer, his screenplay Lee was a finalist for the Sundance Writer's Lab and he recently wrote the short documentary Skateboarding's First Wave for acclaimed Director of Photography/Director Don Burgess.